CODE OF CONDUCT

 3.2.
 Sexuality

-At KY, our members should feel comfortable with openly showing their sexual orientation.
-Everyone is treated equally in the whole community, regardless of their sexual orientation.
-The preconceived sense that all identify themselves as heterosexual is avoided in KY’s communication and events.
+Everyone of our members as well as people that take part in our activities should feel comfortable with openly showing their sexual orientation.
+Every member of our community can have an impact in that by not assuming or asking about sexual orientation if the person does not bring it up.
+Everyone is treated equally in the whole community, regardless of their sexual orientation, and we aim to everyone being comfortable with openly expressing their sexual orientation.
+The preconceived sense that all identify themselves as heterosexual is avoided in KY's communication and events.
 This also applies to business partnerships.

 3.3.
 Age